sedasnglu/hello-remote/readme.md

-With this project, a Kubernetes Cluster created using the Infrastructure as a Code and a sample Go Web application was deployed to the Kubernetes Cluster via Jenkins.
+With this project, a sample Go Web application was deployed to Kubernetes Cluster using CI/CD steps via Jenkins.
+All installation steps performed with Ansible.

-Tools
+Necessary Tools
 - Ansible
 - Vagrant